Krishna-sm/Unlimited-JavaScript-tgc/Operators/readme.md

 - Prefix operators: The operation is performed before the value is used.
 Example: ++a increments a before using its new value.

-## 7. What is a relational operator in JavaScript?
+## 7. What is a Membership operator in JavaScript?

-Relational operators are used to compare two values and determine the relationship between them.
-Common relational operators are:
+Membership operators are used to check the value is exist in collection.
+Common Membership operators are:

 - in